Marzipan Cookies

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-These marzipan cookies are slightly crisp on the outside, soft and moist on the inside, and absolutely delicious!
-The recipe is quick and easy, requiring only 5 ingredients.
+These marzipan cookies are slightly crisp on the outside, moist on the inside, and absolutely delicious!
+The recipe is quick and easy, naturally dairy-free, gluten-free, and requires only 5 ingredients.

 Ready for one of the most delicious almond cookie recipes?
 I’ve already made my almond biscotti and almond cookies, which I LOVE, and I don’t know why it took me so long to share these incredible marzipan cookies!